 As a general rule the University will avoid canceling or delaying classes because of inclement weather.
 As the winter months generally bring unpredictable weather patterns, Kentucky Christian University has established a policy for announcing delays and cancellations.
-All subscribers to the "KCUALERT" texting system, will receive timely notice of cancelations or delays.
+All cell phones of record, will receive timely notice of cancelations or delays through the J1 Web texting platform.
 Please do not call the University for this information.